micmejia/bible-dump/NKJV/Isaiah/Isa 45.md

 ###### 1
-"Thus says the Lord to His anointed, To Cyrus, whose right hand I have [^a]held-- To subdue nations before him And loose the armor of kings, To open before him the double doors, So that the gates will not be shut:
+"Thus says the Lord to His anointed, To Cyrus, whose right hand I have held-- To subdue nations before him And loose the armor of kings, To open before him the double doors, So that the gates will not be shut:

 ###### 2
-'I will go before you And[^b] make the [^c]crooked places straight; I will break in pieces the gates of bronze And cut the bars of iron.
+'I will go before you And make the crooked places straight; I will break in pieces the gates of bronze And cut the bars of iron.

 ###### 3
 I will give you the treasures of darkness And hidden riches of secret places, That you may know that I, the Lord, Who call _you_ by your name, _Am_ the God of Israel.